decentraland/adr/content/ADR-164-quests.poc.md

     Quest Server ->> Quest Designer: Send Quest submission response
 ```

-- Retrieve quest stats
+#### Retrieve quest stats

-The quest author may be interested in the stats, how many users started, completed, and other information like starting and ending times.
+The quest author may be interested in their quest stats, how many users started or completed them and other information like starting and ending times.

 ```mermaid
 sequenceDiagram